abishek1062/qe_cifar_model_api/README.md

 - The purpose of this project is to deploy and test a CNN model trained on the cifar-10 dataset.
 This was created for the purpose of testing for the QE team.

-- To run the app use the command: gunicorn run:flask_app/classify_image -b 127.0.0.1:8000 -w 4 --access-logfile ./flask_app/logs/logs/access.log --error-logfile ./flask_app/logs/error.log

-- The port used is 8000 and the log files are present in the directory ./logs

-- A wsgi production server is used

 - The trained model i.e. state dictionary is at '.model_cifar.pt'

-- The python notebook (cifar10_cnn_solution-ddl.ipynb) contains the code for training the model

-- In order to send a request to this REST API (flask), a base64 encoded image needs to be sent.
+- In order to send a request to this REST API, a base64 encoded image needs to be sent.
 The format ofr the payload is as follows:-
 		{
 			"base64" : "base64 encoding of the32x32 RGB image"
 		}

 		command to encode an image to base64 can be found at: https://cloud.google.com/vision/docs/base64

-- The payload can be sent through either of these methods : methods = ['GET', 'POST', 'PUT', 'PATCH', 'DELETE', 'COPY', 'HEAD', 'OPTIONS', 'LINK', 'UNLINK', 'PURGE', 'LOCK', 'UNLOCK', 'PROPFIND', 'VIEW']

 - Only a 32x32 RGB image can be processed.